kewlfft/ansible-aur/README.md

 ```

 ### Create the "aur_builder" user
 While Ansible expects to SSH as root, AUR helpers do not allow executing operations as root, they all fail with "you cannot perform this operation as root".
-It is therefore recommended to create a user, that we will call for example *aur_builder*, that has no need for password with pacman in sudoers.
+It is therefore recommended to create a user, let's call it *aur_builder*, that has no need for password with pacman in sudoers.
 This can be done in Ansible with the following actions:
 ```
 - user: